-Due to the pandemic Derbyshire Archaeology Day 2021 was an online event via the Demio webinar platform – recordings of the talks will be available soon.
+Due to the pandemic Derbyshire Archaeology Day 2021 was an online event via the Demio webinar platform.
 The 2021 edition of ACID (Archaeology and Conservation in Derbyshire) magazine is also now available online – click here – and we hope to have printed copies available to collect from the DAS Library later in the year.

 - Excavation at Staunton Lane End Cottage, Ticknall– Sue Brown (Ticknall Archaeological Research Group)

 - Sadler Bridge Studios, Bold Lane, Derby.
 Activity at the fringe of medieval Derby-Richard Gregory (Oxford Archaeology North)

 - Investigations at Dovecliff Weir, Egginton-Kris Krawiec (Trent and Peak Archaeology)